-4 Recommendations on Allocation of Profits
+5 Recommendations on allocation of profits

-- 4.1 When carrying out the required investigations under IPRU(FSOC) 5.2, the appropriate actuary is required to determine in accordance with any applicable valuation regulations any excess of the assets maintained in respect of its insurance business over its liabilities attributable to that business.
-If rights of any policyholders to participate in profits relate to a part of such a fund, the appropriate actuary must also identify separately any excess which relates to that part. - 4.2 The appropriate actuary must advise the governing body on the extent to which it would be appropriate to distribute any excesses to policyholders and must make recommendations for its specific allocation. - 4.3 In making recommendations in respect of any proposed allocation of profits, the appropriate actuary must carry out appropriate financial investigations including an appraisal of the relevant past experience. - 4.4 In the report that includes the recommendations, the appropriate actuary must include sufficient information and discussion about each factor and about the results of any financial investigations to justify, and enable the governing body to judge, the appropriateness of the recommendations and for the governing body to understand their implications for the future course of the firm's business.
-In particular, the appropriate actuary must state his or her: - (a) conclusions from the appraisal of the relevant experience including, if asset share techniques are used, the way in which the recommendations are derived from those techniques; - (b) understanding of the firm's financial and business objectives; - (c) assessment of the firm's ability to meet its minimum required solvency margin following the recommended allocation; - (d) interpretation of legal advice given to the firm constraining or potentially constraining the governing body's discretion when allocating surplus and how this has been reflected in the recommendations; - interpretation of policyholders' reasonable expectations having regard in particular to (a), (c) and (d).
-Such expectations are influenced by policy literature and other publicly available information such as owncharge illustrations and by past and current distribution practice; - (f) opinion of the extent to which it is appropriate to distinguish between groups of participating policies having regard inter alia to the nature of the policies, their duration and their relevant pooled experience, and taking account of (d) and (e); and - (g) opinion of how the recommendations maintain fairness between different categories of policy or policyholder.
+- 5.1 When carrying out the required investigations under IPRU(FSOC) 5.2, the appropriate actuary is required to determine in accordance with any applicable valuation regulations any excess of the assets maintained in respect of its insurance business over its liabilities attributable to that business.
+If rights of any policyholders to participate in profits relate to a part of such a fund, the appropriate actuary must also identify separately any excess which relates to that part. - 5.2 The appropriate actuary must advise the governing body on the extent to which it would be appropriate to distribute any excesses to policyholders and must make recommendations for its specific allocation. - 5.3 In making recommendations in respect of any proposed allocation of profits, the appropriate actuary must carry out appropriate financial investigations including an appraisal of the relevant past experience. - 5.4 In the report that includes the recommendations, the appropriate actuary must include sufficient information and discussion about each factor and about the results of any financial investigations to justify, and enable the governing body to judge, the appropriateness of the recommendations and for the governing body to understand their implications for the future course of the firm's business.
+In particular, the appropriate actuary must state his or her: - (a) conclusions from the appraisal of the relevant experience including, if asset share techniques are used, the way in which the recommendations are derived from those techniques;

+- (b) understanding of the firm's financial and business objectives; - (c) assessment of the firm's ability to meet its minimum required solvency margin following the recommended allocation; - (d) interpretation of legal advice given to the firm constraining or potentially constraining the governing body's discretion when allocating surplus and how this has been reflected in the recommendations; - (e) interpretation of what is required to treat policyholders fairly having regard in particular to (a), (c) and (d).
+Such requirements are influenced by policy literature and other publicly available information such as own-charge illustrations and by past and current distribution practice; - (f) opinion of the extent to which it is appropriate to distinguish between groups of participating policies having regard inter alia to the nature of the policies, their duration and their relevant pooled experience, and taking account of (d) and (e); - (g) opinion of how the recommendations maintain fairness between different categories of policy or policyholder; and - (h) assessment of whether or not the firm has an excess surplus as defined in COB 6.12.58R and his or her recommendations for dealing with the situation.